motilals/fabzero/day2.md

 **Working on a 3D Printer for the first time**
 Picture of a 3D Printer ![3dprinter](3dprinter.jpg)

-This printer uses Polylactic acid filament (PLA)for printing objects with different colours, however only a single colour printing can be done at a time,
+This printer uses Polylactic acid filament (PLA) for printing objects with different colours, however only a single colour printing can be done at a time
+The filament is 1.75mm in diameter and a cartridge can hold 700 gram of filament The filament has to be tightly wound, inside the cartridge.
+Filament should be handled with care so as not to stressed or bend it to avoid even slight deformities in the filament, any part with deformities may be cut off before feeding inside the printer.

+The loose ends of the filament should not extrude from the opening of cartridge.